The Uniforms of the Atlanta Falcons!

 inception in 1966.
 Their 7-6-1 record placed them 3rd in the NFL’s

 Western Division.
-On another high note, the Falcons coach Norm Van Brocklin is
+On another high note, the Falcons coach

-named to the Pro Football Hall of Fame.
+Norm Van Brocklin is named to the Pro Football Hall

-sensation Ken Burrows made his mark by making more yardage receiving in one
+Rookie sensation Ken Burrows made his mark by

-game than any NFC receiver.
-He wrote his name in the club record book not once,
+making more yardage receiving in one game than any NFC receiver.
+He wrote his

-but TWICE.
-He had 190 yards at Detroit,
+name in the club record book not once, but TWICE.
+He had 190 yards at Detroit, and he

-playing the final 11 games with a broken wrist.
+final 11 games with a broken wrist.

-Shown here is a home rd jersey, a departure from their usual home black jersey.
+Shown here is a home rd jersey, a departure from

-The red jersey features white numbers and black trim.
-The sleeves were
+their usual home black jersey.
+The red jersey features white numbers and black

-decorated with white and black stripes.
+trim.
+The sleeves were decorated with white and black stripes.

 #5.

-1978 After Leeman Bennett becomes the
+1978 After Leeman

-in 1978.
-For the first time in the team’s history, they make an appearance as a
+finally playoff bound in 1978.
+For the first time in the team’s history, they

-wild card playoff team, by backing into the playoffs when the Redskins lose to
+make an appearance as a wild card playoff team, by backing into the playoffs

-the Bears, allowing the Falcons to enter post-season play with a 9-7-0 record.
+when the Redskins lose to the Bears, allowing the Falcons to enter post-season

-quarterback in this winning season was Steve Bartkowski who passed 2489 yards
+The quarterback in this winning season was

-and had 10 touchdowns, while the leading rusher was Bubba Bean with 707 yards.
+touchdowns, while the leading rusher was Bubba Bean with 707 yards.

-Falcon’s first ever playoff game is played in front of their 49,447 fans on
+played in front of their 49,447 fans on Christmas Eve against the Philadelphia

-Christmas Eve against the Philadelphia Eagles.
-The Falcons squeak out a win as
+Eagles.
+The Falcons squeak out a win as the Eagles miss a last second field

-the Eagles miss a last second field goal to give the home team a 14-13 victory.
+goal to give the home team a 14-13 victory.

-next week saw the Falcons go into Dallas as underdogs to the Cowboys and after
+The next week saw the Falcons go into Dallas

-going into the half with a 20-13 lead, Atlanta would not put any more points on
+Atlanta would not put any more points on the board while watching the Cowboys

-the board while watching the Cowboys take a 27-20 lead, thus ending the
+take a 27-20 lead, thus ending the Falcon’s Cinderella season.

 Not the Falcon logo, along with the white and black stripes, has returned to